Social Work, MSW

 Program Overview

 The Master of Social Work (MSW) program prepares students for advanced social work practice in a variety of settings.
 The master’s curriculum is designed to address the wide range of skills and functions required of a professional social worker.
-Mandel School students are instructed on the various theories of individual and group behavior as well as community systems theory.
+Mandel School students are instructed on the various theories of individual, family and group behavior as well as community systems theory.
 The application of this knowledge, along with the appropriate use of practice principles and techniques, is a major educational objective.

 On-Campus Weekly Program